 - 1 medium size tamarind ball

-- 3 tsp coconut oil or sunflower oil
+- 3 teaspoon coconut oil or sunflower oil

 - 2 cups water for pressure cooking the dal

-- 1 tsp salt – add more if required
+- 1 teaspoon salt – add more if required

-- 2 tbsp chopped coriander for garnishing (optional)
+- 2 tablespoon chopped coriander leaves for garnishing (optional)